buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_1_Setup_chrome_extension.md

 </html>
 ```

 Super simple, just some imports and classes.
-We'll show the `key_needed` div when the storage is empty and hide it with the `key_entered` div when there is a key in storage.
+We’ll be hiding the `key_entered` section when there is a key in storage, else we will be showing the input field page.

 Let’s move onto styling all of this with CSS.
 First we’ll need to create an `index.css` file at the root of your project and set it up with this: